OpenFn/docs/docs/jobs/job-writing-guide.md

 get($.data.url);
 ```

-If you use the State Operator, you don't need to think about lazy references,
+If you use the Lazy State Operator, you don't need to think about lazy
-arrow functions or JSON paths.
-Just read from `$` like your state object and the
+references, arrow functions or JSON paths.
+Just read from `$` like your state
-OpenFn runtime will resolve the value correctly at run-time.
+object and the OpenFn runtime will resolve the value correctly at run-time.

 The `$` symbol is really just syntactic sugar for `(state) => state` (in most
 cases, we just do a string replace when compiling your code).
 These two